Notes

 AKA “outland ergot.”
 Infects people, turning them into wandering mycopaths covered in tuberous fruiting bodies.

-- Infested stress is removed with grisodate.
+- Remove Infested stress with grisodate.

 - Mycotic cutters wander around as mycopaths 20 minutes postmortem.